2023-02-19 Version for #RM8 added.

 - (have dates for which the span of calendar years (ignoring month and day) is less than a parameter (2 in the script) OR

-- deleting an event (this may require you to incorporate an alternative date in the date or notes of the remaining event)
+- deleting an event (you may want to incorporate an alternative date in the date or notes of the remaining event) OR

 - setting one event only of the pair as Primary

 To refresh the named group’s membership list to reflect corrections you may have made to resolve duplication of events, rerun the query to regenerate the RootsMagic group table and then, in RootsMagic, select a different group and then re-select the “SQL: Duplicate Events” group.
 You should see that names have disappeared from the group, provided you have corrected all the duplicate events for each person you worked on.
-The Quick Groups feature in RM7 allows you to unmark a member from the group right from the Edit Person screen making it unnecessary to rerun the script unless you missed doing so.
+The Quick Groups feature in RM7 and the Groups list in RM8 allow you to unmark a member from the group right from the Edit Person screen making it unnecessary to rerun the script unless you missed doing so.

 To vary the parameter controlling how sensitive the query is to date differences, change this line at the end of the script: